stepanblyschak/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 3. Locally installed packages from tarball are not considered during SONiC-2-SONiC upgrade.
 4. Manually added packages are added to the new SONiC image *package.json*.

 CONFIG DB is not updated with initial config of the package and a new feature in the FEATURE table in this scenario.
-The *sonic-package-manager* utility will detect that it is running in chroot environment and skip this part.
-CONFIG DB is migrated from an old image to a new one.
-A package should keep it's configuration backward compatible with old version, unless a package performs DB migration as part of container initialization.
+A package should keep it's configuration backward compatible with old version.
 After installation succeeded and reboot into new image is performed all previously installed extensions should be available.

 An option to skip migrating packages will be added for users that want to have a clean SONiC installation: